 - Hire, train, and supervise cooks and other food preparation workers

-- Order and maintain inventory of food and supplies needed to ensure efficient operations
+- Order and maintain an inventory of food and supplies

-- Monitor sanitation practices and ensure that kitchen safety standards are followed
+- Monitor sanitation practices and follow kitchen safety standards

-Chefs use a variety of kitchen and cooking equipment, including step-in coolers, high-quality knives, meat slicers, and grinders.
+Chefs and head cooks use a variety of kitchen and cooking equipment, including step-in coolers, high-quality knives, meat slicers, and grinders.
 They also have access to large quantities of meats, spices, and produce.
-Some chefs use scheduling and purchasing software to help them in their administrative duties.
+Some chefs use scheduling and purchasing software to help them in their administrative tasks.

-The following are types of chefs and head cooks:
+The following are examples of types of chefs and head cooks:

-Executive chefs, head cooks, and chefs de cuisine are primarily responsible for overseeing the operation of a kitchen.
+Executive chefs, head cooks, and chefs de cuisine are responsible primarily for overseeing the operation of a kitchen.
 They coordinate the work of sous chefs and other cooks, who prepare most of the meals.
 Executive chefs also have many duties beyond the kitchen.
-They design the menu, review food and beverage purchases, and often train employees.
-Some executive chefs are primarily occupied by administrative tasks and spend little time in the kitchen.
+They design the menu, review food and beverage purchases, and often train cooks and other food preparation workers.
+Some executive chefs primarily handle administrative tasks and may spend less time in the kitchen.

 Sous chefs are a kitchen’s second-in-command.
-They supervise the restaurant’s cooks, do some meal preparation tasks, and report results to the head chefs.
+They supervise the restaurant’s cooks, prepare meals, and report results to the head chefs.
 In the absence of the head chef, sous chefs run the kitchen.

 Private household chefs typically work full time for one client, such as a corporate executive, university president, or diplomat, who regularly entertains as part of his or her official duties.

-Chefs work in restaurants, hotels, private households, and other food service facilities, all of which must be kept clean and sanitary.
-Kitchens are usually hot, crowded, and filled with potential dangers.
-Hazards may include slips, falls, cuts, and burns, but these injuries are seldom serious.
-Chefs and head cooks usually must stand for long periods of time and work in a fast-paced environment.
+Chefs and head cooks work in restaurants, hotels, private households, and other food service facilities, all of which must be kept clean and sanitary.
+Chefs and head cooks usually stand for long periods and work in a fast-paced environment.

 Most chefs and head cooks work full time, including early mornings, late evenings, weekends, and holidays.
-Many executive chefs regularly work 12-hour days because they oversee the delivery of food supplies early in the day and use the afternoon to plan the menu and prepare any special items for dishes.
+Many chefs and head cooks work more than 40 hours a week because they oversee the delivery of food supplies early in the day and use the afternoon to prepare special menu items.

 Education and Training:

-Most chefs and head cooks start working in kitchens in other positions, such as line cooks or dishwashers, learning cooking skills from the chefs they work for.
-Many spend years working in kitchens before learning enough to get promoted to chef or head cook positions.
+Most chefs and head cooks start working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
+Many spend years working in kitchens before gaining enough experience to be promoted to chef or head cook positions.

-Some chefs and head cooks train in mentorship programs, where they work under the direction of experienced chefs.
-Executive chefs, head cooks, and sous chefs who work in fine-dining restaurants have many years of training and experience.
+Some chefs and head cooks train on the job, where they learn the same skills as in a formal education program.
+Some train in mentorship programs, where they work under the direction of an experienced chef.
+Executive chefs, head cooks, and sous chefs who work in upscale restaurants often have many years of training and experience.

-Some chefs receive formal training through the armed forces or from individual hotel or restaurant chains.
+Some chefs and head cooks receive formal training in the Armed Forces or from individual hotel or restaurant chains.

-Although not required, certification can show competence and lead to advancement and higher paying positions.
-The American Culinary Federation certifies pastry professionals, personal chefs, and culinary educators in addition to various levels of chefs.
+Although not required, certification can show competence and lead to advancement and higher pay.
+The American Culinary Federation certifies personal chefs, in addition to various levels of chefs, such as certified sous chefs or certified executive chefs.
 Certification standards are based primarily on work-related experience and formal training.
-The minimum work experience for certification can range from 6 months to 5 years, depending on the level of certification.
+Minimum work experience for certification can range from 6 months to 5 years, depending on the level of certification.